-So you’re stepping into the role of Parent Teacher Organization (PTO) President for your child’s school.
+So you’re stepping into the role of Parent Teacher Organization (PTO) President for your child’s school and you have questions.

 You’re ready to make a positive impact on the educational community, support your school’s mission, and foster stronger connections between parents, teachers, and students.